t3rn/pricer/HOW_TO.md

 # HOW TO

+## Why don't we support ankr.js and use the getSupportedTokens from there?
+pricer is also used in frontend and ankr.js used grpc.
+Security one browser was closing the connection and we had to strip ankr.js out.

 ## This document will present you an overview of how to work with the pricer library

 ### How do I add support for a new network?
 This pricer library fetches tokens usd prices from our rust proxy server which calls ankr provider to retrieve prices.